 Even smartwatches have their limitations

 Smartwatches or other smart wearables are not always accurate.
 The data they track and show might be wrong as well.
-The data they gather can be false due to the inaccuracy in their sensors.
-It is often seen that step calculator or SPO2 tracking or heart rate monitoring show inaccurate data.
+The data they gather can be false due to the inaccuracy of their sensors.
+It is often seen that step calculators or SPO2 tracking or heart rate monitoring show inaccurate data.